Decentralized Optimization over Time-Varying Row-Stochastic Digraphs: Conclusion

 \section{Conclusion}

-In this paper, we studied average consensus over time-varying broadcast networks (TVBNs).
-We showed that the limiting Perron (influence) vector induced by the mixing process can be future-dependent; consequently, the common strategy of estimating the limiting Perron vector and applying an inverse correction is not applicable in TVBNs.
-To address this difficulty, we proposed PULM, a row-stochastic, broadcast-compatible protocol motivated by the mixing-dynamics analysis, and proved that it achieves average consensus at an exponential rate.
-We further integrated PULM with distributed gradient descent to obtain PULM-DGD: model parameters are propagated via standard broadcast communication, while incremental gradients are mixed using the PULM protocol, which improves communication efficiency.
-Under nonconvex objectives (under the assumptions specified in our analysis), PULM-DGD attains a near-linear convergence rate.
-Numerical experiments corroborate the effectiveness of the proposed algorithms.
+In this paper, we studied decentralized optimization over time-varying broadcast networks (TVBNs).
+We showed that the limiting Perron vector induced by the mixing process can be future-dependent, rendering existing pre-correction strategies inapplicable.
+To address this challenge, we proposed PULM, a row-stochastic, broadcast-compatible protocol that achieves average consensus at an exponential rate.
+We further integrated PULM with distributed gradient descent to obtain PULM-DGD, where model parameters are propagated via standard broadcast while gradients are mixed using PULM.
+Under standard assumptions for nonconvex objectives, PULM-DGD achieves a convergence rate of $\cO(\ln(T)/T)$ in communication rounds, nearly matching methods using doubly-stochastic or column-stochastic mixing.
+Future work includes developing single-loop algorithms for decentralized optimization over row-stochastic digraphs.

 {A\arabic{table}} {A\arabic{figure}}